Myndex/10bit-png/MiniFloat.md

 Significand (Mantissa) is 7 bits (6 bits explicit, 1 implied).

-### Bias and base can be arbitrary
+### Bias and Base can be arbitrary
-Set in the mFLT chunk.
+Set in the `mFLT` chunk, along with an optional scale.

 -   Default bias of 8 and base 2, provides a range of -1.98 to +508.0
 -   Signed mode range is ± 1.984375